Mistyrios/Symfony-Project-Template/README.md

     - `http://dev.[project name].local:10121`
 * After you initialise the project on the first computer, for install your project on an other computer, clone it and run the command `make install-project-vendor` to install the vendor of the project.
 You should to also create the `.env.dev.local`, `.env.staging.local`, `.env.prod.local` files in the `environment-files` directory and copy the content of `environment-files/.env.[environment].local.dist` in it.
     - Tips: You can find all the custom commands in the Makefiles directory.
-    - Tips: For more security you can also delete the project-initialisation file.

 ## Update the template
 For update the template you should do the following steps :